bahama365/milobahgProxy/README.md

 -e PROXY_PASS_SSL='https://httpsUrlHere.com/' \
 milobahg/proxy:latest

-To run in a stack (with visualiser!)
+To run in a stack (with visualiser!), edit the variables inside of compose.yml for the PROXY_PASS* vars, then:

 docker stack deploy -c compose.yml proxy